-Origin of ledgerMiddle English legger, probably from Middle English leggen or liggen after MDu ligger: see lay, lie
+Origin of ledgerMiddle English legger, probably from Middle English leggen or liggen after Middle Dutch ligger: see lay, lie

 - a.
 A book in which the monetary transactions of a business are posted in the form of debits and credits.b.
 A book to which the record of accounts is transferred as final entry from original postings.

 - A slab of stone laid flat over a grave.

 - A horizontal timber in a scaffold, attached to the uprights and supporting the putlogs.